-New York, April 2019 - The biggest difference between business in the US and Germany?
+New York – The biggest difference between business in the US and Germany?
 According to two German startup founders, it’s not tax laws, investment models or mindsets.
 It’s small talk.

-Johanna Joch, General Manager for Speechagain, a speech-therapy web-based platform, moved to New York in 2017 to bring the program to the US market.
+Johanna Joch, General Manager for Speechagain, a speech-therapy web-based platform, moved to New York to bring the program to the US market.
 Communication differences were the first thing she noticed.